bernardpeh/wordpressvanilla/readme.md

 You should see that the composer comes with the wordpress core, wp-super-cache and wp-seo preconfigured.
 Comment the plugins off if you want to have a plain install.

-If you are working on your own project, quickest way is to fork this repo and clone it instead.
+If you are working on your own project, quickest way is to fork this repo and make changes to it straight away.

 ## Setting up Project

 * Mass renaming files

+If you want to call this project with a differnet name,

 ```
 cd yourproject